mikemaccana/agave/README.md

 Adding methods to inbuilt objects _was_ bad, back on ES3 browsers like IE8 and Firefox 3.
 ES3 didn’t provide a way for developers to add their own non-enumerable properties to inbuilt objects.

-Let's look at the problem: open your console and add a method, the traditional way:
+Let's see the problem: open your browser console right now and add a method, the traditional way:

     Object.prototype.oldStyleMethod = function oldStyleMethod (){}